rightscale-cookbooks/rs-mysql/README.md

 - `node['rs-mysql']['restore']['timestamp']` - the timestamp of the backup to restore from (in seconds since UNIX epoch)

-## Restoring stripe of volumes from a backup
+## Restoring a logical volume composed of multiple volumes from a backup

-To restore a stripe of volumes from the backup, run the `rs-mysql::stripe` recipe with the same set of attributes mentioned in the [previous section](#creating-stripe-of-volumes) along with the following attribute:
+To restore a logical volume composed of multiple volumes from the backup, run the `rs-mysql::stripe` recipe with the same set of attributes mentioned in the [previous section](#creating-stripe-of-volumes) along with the following
+attribute:

 - `node['rs-mysql']['restore']['lineage']` - the lineage to restore the backup from

-This will restore the stripe of volumes from the backup matching the lineage.
+This will restore multiple volumes from the backup matching the lineage.
 By default, the backup with the latest timestamp will be restored.
 To restore backup from a specific timestamp, set the following attribute:

 - `node['rs-mysql']['restore']['timestamp']` - the timestamp of the backup to restore from (in seconds since UNIX epoch)